Pork loin with brandy

-We always like to see proposals for family celebrations -more so now, Three Kings Day is near!-.
-Loreto, author of Sabores de Colores , brings us an ideal recipe: a pork loin with a spectacular sauce.
+We always like to see suggestions for family celebrations - even more so now, since the day of the Three Kings is approaching! - Loreto, author of Sabores de Colores , brings us an ideal recipe: pork loin with a spectacular sauce.

-I love these parties, parties where we all get together around the table and share delicacies like the Lomo al Brandy that I bring you today.
-You will see that it can be a delicious proposal for a family meal (I certainly encourage you to try it for the next Three Kings Day if you celebrate it!).
+I love these holidays, holidays where we all gather around the table and share delicacies like the Pork Loin in Brandy that I bring you today.
+You will see that it can be a delicious proposal for a family meal (I definitely encourage you to try it for the next Three Kings' Day if you celebrate it!).

-Those of you who know me know that I always try to prepare recipes that are not excessively complicated, so that you are encouraged to prepare them: recipes that will dress up your table even more than if you propose to go out for dinner, without it taking a world to get into the kitchen.
-In the kitchen, everything is a matter of what you prepare with a lot of love and present it with a little grace.
+Those of you who know me know that I always try to prepare recipes that are not overly complicated, so that you are encouraged to prepare them: recipes that will dress your table even more than if you were planning to go out to dinner, without it being a huge challenge to get into the kitchen.
+In the kitchen, it's all about preparing what you want with a lot of love and presenting it with a bit of grace.

-That is why I propose this tenderloin with a Brandy sauce that you will want to take by the spoonful, because it is a very aromatic creamy sauce, ideal to accompany it with some duchess potatoes or egg parppardelle.
+That's why I suggest this loin with a brandy sauce that you'll want to eat by the spoonful, because it's a very aromatic creamy sauce, ideal to accompany with duchess potatoes or egg parppardelle.

-I have prepared it in the Le Creuset casserole type cocotte , but the same recipe will turn out just as delicious in a round or oval cocotte.
+I have prepared it in the Le Creuset saucepan-style cocotte , but the same recipe will turn out just as delicious in a round or oval cocotte.

-Acacia cutting board with T&G painted handle, Pallarès carbon steel knife and Le Creuset casserole pan
+Acacia cutting board with T&G painted handle, Pallarès carbon steel knife and Le Creuset casserole dish

 Ingredients (for 6-8 people)